Money Heist

 Money Heist (La casa de papel, [la ˈkasa ðe paˈpel], lit.
 'The House of Paper') is a Spanish heist crime drama television series created by Álex Pina.
 The series traces two long-prepared heists led by the Professor (Álvaro Morte), one on the Royal Mint of Spain, and one on the Bank of Spain, told from the perspective of one of the robbers, Tokyo (Úrsula Corberó).
-The narrative is told in a real-time-like fashion and relies on flashbacks, time-jumps, hidden character motivations, and an unreliable narrator for complexity.
+The story is told in a real-time-like fashion and relies on an unreliable narrator, flashbacks, time-jumps, and hidden character motivations for complexity.

-The series was initially intended as a limited series to be told in two parts.
+The series was initially intended as a two-part limited series.
 It had its original run of 15 episodes on Spanish network Antena 3 from 2 May 2017 through 23 November 2017.
 Netflix acquired global streaming rights in late 2017.
 It re-cut the series into 22 shorter episodes and released them worldwide, beginning with the first part on 20 December 2017, followed by the second part on 6 April 2018.
 In April 2018, Netflix renewed the series with a significantly increased budget for 16 new episodes total.
 Part 3, with eight episodes, was released on 19 July 2019.
 Part 4, also with eight episodes, was released on 3 April 2020.
 A documentary involving the producers and the cast premiered on Netflix the same day, titled Money Heist: The Phenomenon (La casa de papel: El Fenómeno).
-In July 2020, Netflix renewed the show for a fifth and final part, which was released in two five-episode volumes on 3 September and 3 December 2021, respectively.
+In July 2020, Netflix renewed the show for a fifth and final part, which was released in two five-episode volumes, on 3 September and 3 December 2021, respectively.

 Similar to Money Heist: The Phenomenon, a two-part documentary involving the producers and cast premiered on Netflix the same day, titled Money Heist: From Tokyo to Berlin.
 The series was filmed in Madrid, Spain.
 Significant portions were also filmed in Panama, Thailand, Italy (Florence), Denmark and in Portugal (Lisbon).
-A loose remake/continuation set in the same world, Money Heist: Korea – Joint Economic Area, was released on 24 June 2022, while a direct spin-off, Berlin, with Pedro Alonso reprising his role, is in active development, forming a shared universe.
+A South Korean remake set in an alternate universe, Money Heist: Korea – Joint Economic Area, was released in two parts on 24 June and 9 December 2022 respectively, while a direct spin-off, Berlin, with Pedro Alonso, Itziar Ituño, and Najwa Nimri reprising their roles, was released on 29 December 2023, forming a shared universe.